 The TGP system originates in the Texas and Louisiana Gulf Coast natural gas production region and extends to New England.
-In the production region, the TGP system consists of three primary transmission lines, referred to as the 100, 500, and 800 Legs.3 The TGP system is also divided into eight zones for rate purposes (Zones 0, L, and 1-6).
+In the production region, the TGP system consists of three primary transmission lines, referred to as the 100, 500, and 800 Legs.4 The TGP system is also divided into eight zones for rate purposes (Zones 0, L, and 1-6).
 The State of Texas is designated as Zone 0, Zone L consists largely of the State of Louisiana, and Zone 1 extends from the Texas border with Louisiana to the Kentucky/Tennessee border.
-Piedmont purchased firm transportation service from TGP under Contract No. 237 (Rate Schedule FT-A) during the review period, which provided for the south-to-north delivery of gas from the Gulf Coast production region to Piedmont.
+Piedmont purchased firm transportation service from TGP under Contract No. 237 (Rate Schedule FT-A) during the review period, at a fixed discount rate.
+Contract No. 237 provided for the south-to-north delivery of gas from the Gulf Coast production region to Piedmont.
 Piedmont's receipt point capacity under Contract No. 237 was subdivided by leg and zone, as follows, during the review period: